We know it may be hard to entertain and homeschool your children, so we have put together a list of fun and engaging resources that you can use!

 If your children don’t quite understand what is happening in the world right now, and you need some help explaining Coronavirus, authors Elizabeth Jenner, Kate Wilson & Nia Roberts have written an educational book.
 Entitled Coronavirus: A book for children, you can use this book to teach your young ones about the virus and how we are going to get through this.

 “Goodnight With Dolly”

 Country singer Dolly Parton is hosting “Goodnight With Dolly.”
-Once a week, Dolly will read a book and share stories on her website and YouTube channel.
+Once a week, Dolly will read a book and share stories on her website.
 Also included are activity sheets and parent reading tips.
 The books will include: Pass It On by Sophy Henn, Violet the Pilot by Steve Breen and The Little Engine That Could by Watty Piper.

 Science, Scribbes and Stories with Konnie Huq

 Former Blue Peter presenter-turned-children’s writer, Konnie Huq, is hosting a series of videos called “Science, Scribbles and Stories” on YouTube.
 With a new video released every day, these are fun, quick, educational videos that will keep your kids entertained.

 - Fun & easy science experiements